ra3xdh/qucs_s/README.md

 ## Qucs-S: Quite universal circuit simulator with SPICE

 Qucs-S provides a fancy graphical user interface for a number of popular circuit simulation engines.
-Qucs-S contains libraries for schematic capture, visualization and components.
+Qucs-S contains instruments for schematic capture, visualization and provides differents passive and active components including device library.
 The following simulation kernels are supported:

 * Ngspice (recommended)
 * Xyce